sandialabs/LoQS/docs/objguide/program.md

 print(program.shot_histories[-1])
 ```

-However, we often care about more collective statistics across all the shots.
+However, we often care about more collective statistics across all the num_shots.
 These can be quickly collected via `collect_shot_data`, which takes a frame key and frame index in the respective shot histories.

 ```{code-cell} ipython3